 The Telegraph Herald Scholastic Journalist Awards are presented to high school seniors studying within the Telegraph Herald's circulation area (roughly a 50-mile radius of Dubuque, Iowa).
-Applicants must be active in the editorial aspect (news, web, sports, features, photo and art/graphics) of newspapers and submit portfolios demonstrating experience, talent and leadership in newspaper [...]
+Applicants must be active in the editorial aspect (news, web, sports, features, photo and art/graphics) of newspapers and submit portfolios demonstrating experience, talent, and leadership in newspaper [...]
 More

 The AAF-Greater Evansville awards scholarships to deserving high school and/or college students yearly in April.
-Over the past 40 years, AAF-Greater Evansville has distributed over $153,000 in scholarship awards.
+Over the past 40 years, AAF-Greater Evansville has distributed over $158,000 in scholarship awards.
 To be eligible, students must plan to pursue a career in advertising, marketing, public relations or graphic design.
 The application deadline varies yearly, but is typically in early [...]
 More

 The Ohio Newspapers Foundation will award a scholarship to a student from northern Ohio who is currently enrolled and majoring in a field relevant to our industry, particularly journalism, advertising, marketing, or communications degree program at an Ohio college or university.
 The scholarship is named for Harold K. Douthit, founder of Douthit Communications, Inc., Sandusky, and a former [...]
 More

-Current freshmen, sophomores, juniors and non-graduating seniors are eligible to receive a trip to Atlanta where they will participate in career building activities including a welcome dinner with a keynote speaker, two daylong career & professional development workshops, and a scholarship & donor recognition reception.
+LAGRANT Foundation Undergraduate Scholarship recipients will receive a trip to Cincinnati, OH where they will participate in career building activities including a welcome dinner with a keynote speaker, two daylong career & professional development workshops and a scholarship and donor recognition reception.
 Applicants must be from a minority ethnic group, studying a field of study that has an [...]
 More

 The Sharon Olds Fellowship for Poetry is offered once annually to a poet starting the Solstice Low-Residency MFA in Creative Writing Program during the winter residency/spring semester.
 Fellowship recipients will receive a $1,000 award toward their first semester's tuition.